Asbjoedt/DNA-New-Preservation-Concept-TEST/Concept Model/P4 Consequence Assessment/README.md

 | Workhours for production of submission | x | hour |  |
 | Error rate in conversion due to content type | x | % |  |

-Average size of submissions	1.3	TB
-Share of content type per submission	x	%
-Yearly submissions	x	amount
-Share of submissions with content type	x	%
-Workhours for production of submission	x	hours
-Error rate in conversion due to content type	x	%

 ### 2.4.
 Terminology
 The sheet ”Terminology” contain explanations of the spreadsheet terms and values of drop-down menus.
 The sheet is used for data validation and must therefore not be deleted.
 However, content may be adjusted when necessary.
 The sheet contains the following headings with related data validation values and explanations:
-•	Consequence types
+* Consequence types
-•	Business areas consequences
+* Business areas consequences
-•	Currency delimitation
+* Currency delimitation

 ## 3. Description of assessment results
 The report must contain a description of the results of the “Consequence assessment” sheet.
 Here, every business area and related consequences must be described and reasoned for every preservation format/level and every type of consequence.
 Numbers from the sheet “Economy” and time estimations must be included.